handlebars-lang/handlebars.js/docs/compiler-api.md

 The current node's ancestors will be maintained in the `parents` array, with the most recent parent listed first.

 The visitor may also be configured to operate in mutation mode by setting the `mutating` field to true.
 When in this mode, handler methods may return any valid AST node and it will replace the one they are currently operating on.
-Returning `false` will remove the given value (if valid) and returning `undefined` will leave the node in tact.
+Returning `false` will remove the given value (if valid) and returning `undefined` will leave the node intact.
 This return structure only apply to mutation mode and non-mutation mode visitors are free to return whatever values they wish.

 Implementors that may need to support mutation mode are encouraged to utilize the `acceptKey`, `acceptRequired` and `acceptArray` helpers which provide the conditional overwrite behavior as well as implement sanity checks where pertinent.